 A fee payable for the export credit guarantee will depend on the risk profile of a foreign buyer, risk group of the country of destination, amount of the guarantee and the due date of deferred payments.
 This fee is calculated for each declared sale of export goods (with a deferred payment option) during the applicable term for invoicing.
-If the applicant covers 5 or more buyers, same size guarantee fee may be applied to all buyers.

 The guarantee fee shall be calculated based on the methodology for calculating export credit guarantee fees as approved by the Board of INVEGA.
 To calculate the preliminary guarantee fee follow the link to our calculator here.